a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 **associated topic tags:** quality, semantic dimensions, semantic spaces, conceptual spaces, Peter Gärdenfors, *The Ascent of Man*, Jacob Bronowski, development of complexity, phenomenology, perception, developmental psychology, Jean Piaget, measurement theory, level of measurement, nominal, ordinal, order, interval, ratio, Stanley Smith Stevens, Benjamin Drake Wright, Georg Wilhelm Friedrich Hegel, Herbert Spencer, Charles Sanders Peirce, semiotics, icon, index, symbol, Terrence Deacon, *The Symbolic Species*, necessity, history of mathematics, number, quantity, discrete, continuous, measure,

-**currently researching:** data structures, data structure design space, combinatorial design, incidence structures, formal concept analysis, extension, intension, comprehension, formal concept analysis, order theory, lattice, degeneracy
+**currently researching:** data structures, data structure design space, combinatorial design, incidence structures, formal concept analysis, extension, intension, comprehension, formal concept analysis, order theory, lattice, mathematical property, degeneracy

 I recently watched a lecture on conceptual spaces where the cognitive scientist Peter Gärdenfors was talking about meaning with concepts like "qualitative dimension" and "semantic space".
 I was left with the feeling that I didn't really understand in any rigorous way what was meant by terms like "quality", "qualitative" and "qualitiative dimension".
 The first question that comes to mind is how can we relate this concept to the more familar notion of a quantitative dimension that we encounter in mathematics and the natural sciences?